puma13992/cinematography/README.md

   - Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Add a movie**

-  - Users can add a movie by clicking the 'Add Movie' button in the navbar.
+  - Authenticated users can add a movie by clicking the 'Add Movie' button in the navbar.
-  - After clicking the button, the Add Movie form will appear.
+  - After clicking the button, the Add a Movie form will appear.
   - Users must enter a title, release, director, and select a category.
   - The image and content fields can be left blank.